Looking out for Weak Leaders vs. Strong Leaders

 When speaking with many Managers and Leaders over the years, it is clear to me that many seem to have the mindset of “be feared or be liked”.
 You may ask yourself which one is better… Many of you probably already know the answer based on your beliefs or ethics.
 If you are just the “liked” type I believe it is safe to say that you can be seen to be “weak” and not everybody can take you “seriously”, if you are the “feared” type then often you can be “unapproachable” and “strict” by character.
 I think majority will tend to agree re this “culture”, however I am pleased to say that majority are WRONG!

-Things are never black or white… I have listed below some key areas that “black or white” leaders will view.
+I have listed below some key areas below.

 A real leader will choose respect over being feared or liked any day of the week.
 If a leader states that they’d prefer be feared or liked, its because they are narrow minded and is clearly not leader material.
 This is the biggest “belief” of those weak leaders.